 Slide 33 – Our Website and Social Media

-look forward to your active participation electronically.
+pages.
+We look forward to your active participation electronically.

 In the meantime, I bid you are warm welcome to ITM!!!!!